 This plant gives a lot of bang for your buck with large, bright scarlet flowers which bloom from July until the first frost.
-At maturity, this hibiscus will be around five feet tall and wide, so you want to leave plenty of space around it.
-Like other types of hibiscus, the Lord Baltimore dies back to the ground in winter, but regrows quickly in the spring.
+This hibiscus will be around five feet tall and wide at maturity, so you want to leave plenty of space around it.
+Like other types of hibiscus, Lord Baltimore dies back to the ground in winter but regrows quickly in the spring.
 Once established, this tropical-looking perennial provides years of color.
-The Lord Baltimore hibiscus prefers moist soil and is great for butterfly and hummingbird gardens and decorative pots.
+The Lord Baltimore hibiscus prefers moist soil and is excellent for butterfly and hummingbird gardens and decorative pots.

 Turk’s Cap (Malvaviscus arboreus)

-This fast-growing shrub is another drought-tolerant plant that reaches between three and six feet in height and width with flowers very similar to the hibiscus that don’t fully open.
-The plant’s flowers are red, pink and white.
+This fast-growing shrub is another drought-tolerant plant that reaches between three and six feet in height and width with flowers similar to the hibiscus that don’t fully open.
+The plant’s flowers are red, pink, and white.
 Turk’s caps love the shade and attract hummingbirds and butterflies.

 Cape Plumbago (Plumbago auriculata)

-The Cape plumbago produces beautiful tiny sky blue flowers in a cluster from May until the first frost.
+The Cape Plumbago produces beautiful tiny sky-blue flowers in a cluster from May until the first frost.
 In addition to drawing the attention of your neighbors and visitors, the plumbago attracts butterflies.
-Thankfully, deer don’t find this species quite as appealing, so plumbagos work well for both front and back yards.
-Cape plumbago works as both a groundcover or trained to climb a trellis or wall.
+Thankfully, deer don’t find this species quite as appealing, so plumbagos work well for front and back yards.
+Cape Plumbago works as a groundcover or is trained to climb a trellis or wall.
 Plumbagoes do best in full sun and sandy soils with good drainage.

 We love these hardy and beautiful flowers for our city.
-Daylilies bloom in various shades of color, including yellow, orange, pink, peach, red and white.
-Some are evergreen or will rebloom in fall.
-A very versatile flower, daylilies have slightly different bloom times categorized as early, mid and late and are different heights, which means that by choosing the right mix of varieties, you can achieve several months of color from spring to summer.
+Daylilies bloom in various shades of color, including yellow, orange, pink, peach, red, and white.
+Some are evergreen or will rebloom in the fall.
+A versatile flower, daylilies have slightly different bloom times categorized as early, mid, and late and are of different heights.
+You can achieve several months of color from spring to summer by choosing the right mix of varieties.
 These plants do well in the sun and partial shade.

 Purple Coneflower (Echinacea purpurea)